Historic Zoning Commission

 2.5-story hipped-roof residence with an exterior of wood lap siding, corbeling detail along the roofline, and a flat-roofed porch with Ionic columns.

 2. The primary scope of work aims to increase the height and interior capacity of the house's upper level.
-The existing roof will be removed and reconstructed with one large hipped-roof.
-The addition will increase the building's height by 10" and the reconstructed roof pitch will remain the same.
+The previous application proposed to remove and reconstruct the existing roof with one large hipped-roof.
+The addition will increase the building's height by approximately 11" and the reconstructed roof pitch will remain the same.
 The drawings indicate the intent to retain and/or reconstruct the corbelling detail underneath the wide eave overhangs; these detail elements should be preserved or replicated.

 3. The primary relevant guideline in the Fort Sanders NC Design Guidelines states that "additions should be made to the side or rear of the building."
 However, dormer additions have been approved in Fort Sanders, both by increasing the size of existing dormers and adding new dormers.
 The proposed fiber cement shake siding on the new dormers meets the guidelines.
 The front dormer will be larger in width than the original.
 The side elevation dormers are also large in scale.
 The Commission should discuss the scale of the dormer additions.